10 Things The Strongest Women Refuse To Apologize For

 Do you rock a daily uniform of yoga pants and fitted tees?
 Are you having a love affair with Jimmie Choo?
 Love classic silhouettes?
 Did someone tell you that middle-aged women shouldn't wear short skirts?

-Yes, research shows that what we wear also affects how we feel about ourselves, but whatever makes you feel fabulous about yourself is a personal choice — not the dictate of society, your best friend, your partner, or your mother.
+What we wear also affects how we feel about ourselves, but whatever makes you feel fabulous about yourself is a personal choice — not the dictate of society, your best friend, partner, or mother.
 Choose clothes based on your lifestyle.
-Clothing that supports you in doing things that make you feel brave or that simply make you feel joyful are valuable.
+Clothing that supports you in doing things that make you feel brave or that make you feel joyful is valuable.
 Clothing that makes you feel powerful and assured is a better measuring stick than the pages of Vogue.

 8. Your bikini body (or glorious muffin top)

 Proudly showing off your six-pack abs?
 Happy wearing a bikini with a lot of cleavage and a bit of a muffin top?
 The number on your scale, the size of your dress, or the tone of your muscles does not define your intrinsic worth as a human being.
-Nor does your worthiness of love depend on the size of your thighs, your bounce in your breasts, or the flatness of your belly.
+Nor does your worthiness of love depend on the size of your thighs, the bounce in your breasts, or the flatness of your belly.
+You deserve to feel seen and heard without judgment.

 Focus your precious time and energy on living your life to the fullest and not obsessing over how you look naked.
 There is no need to postpone your life or withhold pursuing your desires until you reach some arbitrary weight goal or outward definition of beauty.

 What's important is that you're healthy and take care of yourself.
-The size and shape of your body doesn't always reflect your inner health.
+The size and shape of your body don't always reflect your inner health.
 Loving yourself no matter your size is what's important.

 9. Daring to embrace your age (or fighting it tooth and nail)